benchmark-urbanism/cityseer-api/docs/content/tools/graphs.md

 Writes cityseer data graph maps back to a `MultiGraph`.
 Can write back to an existing `MultiGraph` if an existing graph is provided as an argument to the `networkX_multigraph` parameter.

-::: warning Note
+:::warning Note

 It is generally not necessary to use this function directly.
-This function will be called internally when invoking [NetworkLayer.to_networkX](/cityseer/metrics/networks#to-networkX)
+This function will be called internally when invoking [NetworkLayer.to_networkX](/metrics/networks#to-networkX)
 :::

 <FuncHeading>Parameters</FuncHeading>